01 November 2019

 Dirk van den Hengel

-Dirk van den Hengel is Director Sales & Business Solutions at MAG45.
+Dirk van den Hengel is Chief Commercial Officer at MAG45.
 Dirk is a Supply Chain Management professional with a strong track record in business consultancy and project management.
 He co-developed MAG45’s international project management department and helped create the company’s value proposition.
 He holds a Master’s degree in Industrial Engineering & Management Science from Eindhoven University of Technology.